Low Lying Fog

 at 293 K [20° C] and 101 kPa (1 atm).

 Hand Portable Smoke Machine - hand-portable unit.

 Can deliver quick dispersing smoke (PS21) or long lasting (PS23).

 Off-power facility.
 240/110v.

-2.2kW machine with a choice of fluids available for either quick
+high output 2.2kW machine with a choice of fluids available

 with continuous highly controllable output.
 The generated smoke

 can withstand high temperatures, is very persistent and has